 Clinical Psychology Admission Process

 Admission to our doctoral clinical psychology program is highly competitive (see admissions data).
 Most students who are admitted have a bachelor's degree in psychology, although we'll consider students with outstanding records who majored in other subjects.
+In addition, students who do not have previous research experiences will not be competitive.
+This is because we expect students entering the program to be ready to start working on their master’s thesis and/or other research projects, under faculty mentorship, in their first semester.

 Applications are due Dec.
 1. You'll be notified of our decision by April 15.
 If accepted, you'll begin the program in the fall.
 We make assistantship decisions after admission decisions.
-Our graduate assistantships include monthly stipends and tuition waivers.
+Our graduate assistantships include monthly stipends and instructional tuition waivers.

 Working With Faculty Members